 I’ve done quite a few treks in Uttarakhand.
 Gomukh-Tapovan, Dodhital, Valley of flowers, Stopanth Lake, Gaurikund Kedarnath – the list is long.
 And often the journey was concluded solo.
-I like the idea of long solo walks, under the magnifying beauty of Himalayan cliffs and an open nothingness.
+I like the idea of long solo walks, under the magnifying beauty of the Himalayan cliffs and an open nothingness.
 There is some adventure in that.
-This time, I was off to Panchachuli Base Camp, located at the end of eastern Kumaon region, near Munsiyari, in Uttarakhand.
+And this time, I was off to Panchachuli Base Camp, located at the end of eastern Kumaon region, near Munsiyari, in Uttarakhand.

 This was the status of the road when I did the trek in October 2016.
 It is possible now that the road might have reached further, making the trek even shorter and easier.

 How Long Does It Take To Complete Panchachuli Base Camp Trek

 As of October 2016, you can complete the Panchahuli Base Camp trek in two days.
 You start from Dharchula – the town where you obtain the permit from the local SGM-in-charge to access the route.
 If you take an early morning taxi, you can reach the town of Nangling before lunch you’re doing great.
 Nangling to Dhuktu takes 3-4 hours, depending on how fast you walk.
 So even if you start your walk at 2 in the afternoon, from Nangling, you can hit Dhuktu before sunset.
 You stay in Dhuktu for the night.